If the biggest corporate mergers were ever done on data room

 Learning from others’ stories, experiences, and mistakes can help your team plan a successful merger or acquisition.
-So, we invite you to a tour of M&A deals covering select periods between 2015-present.
+So, we invite you to a tour of M&A deals covering select periods between 2015 and the present.

 Biggest mergers and acquisitions 2015